BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

 # Human Task Scheduler

-A web app as a static website built using Reflex-DOM, a Haskell web framework following the pure FRP *(functional reactive programming)* paradigm, in which anyone can input
+A web app as a static website built using [Reflex-DOM](https://github.com/reflex-frp/reflex-dom), a Haskell web framework following the FRP *(functional reactive programming)* paradigm, in which anyone can input

 - their working hours (calendar),